-Our findings are closely related to those of Malmendier & Nagel (2016), who use adaptive learning to approximate cohorts' heterogeneous inflation expectations.
-Instead, we opt for a constant forecasting revision Kalman filter model.
-While we also rely on constant gain, the selection of parameters in our framework is primarily data-driven.
-Our approach allows us to incorporate a current shared forecast component using a standard Kalman filter and a structure incorporating past inflation experiences.
+Our findings are closely related to those of Malmendier & Nagel (2016), who use adaptive learning to model heterogeneous inflation expectations across cohorts.
+In contrast, as our empirical evidence suggests, we opt for a constant forecasting revision Kalman filter model.
+While both approaches rely on constant gain, the parameter selection in our model is primarily data-driven.
+Our approach allows us to incorporate a current shared forecast component using a standard Kalman filter alongside a structure that captures the role of past inflation experiences.
+In Appendix I, we demonstrate that our model effectively predicts individual inflation expectations, even when controlling for the expectations implied by the Malmendier & Nagel (2016) framework.

-Our paper shows that cohorts do not adjust their expectations differently in response to current inflation news.
-Our results suggest that younger cohorts implicitly put more weight on current information but adjust to the news data similarly to older cohorts.
-In other words, younger cohorts do not react more strongly to inflation news than older cohorts.
-In that sense, our modeling follows Malmendier & Nagel (2016) by incorporating a method consistent with the availability heuristic by using past experiences and allowing agents to use the new information to form expectations.
+Our modeling follows Malmendier & Nagel (2016) by incorporating a method consistent with the availability heuristic by using past experiences and allowing agents to use the new information to form expectations.
+Kuchler & Zafar (2019) show that consumers use their personal experience to form expectations.
 Following recent evidence showing that agents form expectations based on their shopping experiences (D'Acunto et al., 2021; D'Acunto & Weber, 2022), we use a Kalman filter approach where agents get signals from current food prices to model the expectation formation process.
-In addition, our approach is flexible enough to be incorporated into a general equilibrium framework as some other recent studies (Bianchi et al., 2021; L'Huillier et al., 2021).
+In addition, our approach is flexible enough to be incorporated into a general equilibrium framework like some other recent studies (Bianchi et al., 2021; L'Huillier et al., 2021).